lsu-ddem/intro-to-esports/content/5-Digital Literacy/2_Lesson_2/_index.en.md

 -   Remember to keep things fun:

-	-   Incorporate funny and idiotic examples of proper usage of social media and improper uses of digital platforms to generate media that is unreasonable for the platform
+	-   Incorporate funny and idiotic examples of proper usage of social media and improper uses of digital platforms to generate media that is unreasonable for the platform.

 		-   A Digitally Literate Person:

-			-   Possesses the variety of skills – technical and cognitive – required to find, understand, evaluate, create, and communicate digital information in a wide variety of formats;
+			-   Possesses the variety of skills – technical and cognitive – required to find, understand, evaluate, create, and communicate digital information in a wide variety of formats.

-			-   Is able to use diverse technologies appropriately and effectively to retrieve information, interpret results, and judge the quality of that information;
+			-   Is able to use diverse technologies appropriately and effectively to retrieve information, interpret results, and judge the quality of that information.

-			-   Understands the relationship between technology, life-long learning, personal privacy, and stewardship of information;
+			-   Understands the relationship between technology, life-long learning, personal privacy, and stewardship of information.

-			-   Uses these skills and the appropriate technology to communicate and collaborate with peers, colleagues, family, and on occasion, the general public; and
+			-   Uses these skills and the appropriate technology to communicate and collaborate with peers, colleagues, family, and on occasion, the general public.

 			-   Uses these skills to actively participate in civic society and contribute to a vibrant, informed, and engaged community.